Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-Interestingly, upon analyzing Figure \ref{fig:Fig4f} and \ref{fig:Fig4i}, we observe that the peak in grain number after recrystallization (at 2 strain) directly corresponds to a minimum value in dislocation density after the formation of the disordered phase.
+Interestingly, in Figures \ref{fig:Fig4c} and \ref{fig:Fig4e}, we observe that the peak in grain number after reorientation (at $\gamma = 0.2$) directly corresponds to a minimum value in dislocation density after the formation of the disordered phase.
 This finding aligns with previous MD simulations of nanocrystalline Cu \cite{Schiotz12}.
 The study found that at high dislocation density, a system is highly unstable when nanocrystalline grains are present.
 With applied strain, the dislocations were able to glide towards and annihilate at grain boundaries.

-To further understand the effect of temperature on nanograin formation, we can consider Figure \ref{fig:5_1}.
-This figure shows atoms coloured according to their local orientation, and only atoms in the BCC phase are visualized.
+Figure \ref{fig:5} shows atoms coloured according to their local crystallographic orientation, and only atoms in the body-centred cubic phase are visualized.
 The simulations, from left to right are at 300 K, 500 K, 800 K, and 1000 K, respectively.
 All simulations begin with a perfect box, thermalised to the desired temperature (Figure \ref{fig:Fig5a}).
-With applied shear strain, the cells all enter a highly disordered state (Figure \ref{fig:Fig5b}).
+With applied shear strain, the cells all enter the highly disordered state (Figure \ref{fig:Fig5b}).
 The level of disorder appears to be larger for the lower temperature simulations.
-This is visible in that the number of BCC atoms is less for the 300 K simulation compared to, for example, the 1000 K simulation.
+This is visible in that the number of body-centred cubic atoms is less for the 300 K simulation compared to, for example, the 1000 K simulation.
+This can again be explained by the stretching of atomic bonds.
+The higher temperature simulations inherently have a higher potential energy due to the equipartition of energy.
+Therefore, the bonds are not as stretched as for the higher temperature simulations at the yielding point, denoted by the lower excess potential energies in Figure \ref{fig:Fig4b} and lower yield stress in Figure \ref{fig:Fig4d}.
+As such, the PTM modifier can recognise more atoms as having a body-centred cubic structure at the onset of yielding.